 And, of course, I love spoiling them with tasty treats.

-When you make homemade treats, you KNOW there are no yucky preservatives or artificial stuff in them like you find in the store-bought dog treats!
+When you make homemade treats, you KNOW there are no yucky preservatives or artificial stuff in them like you find in store-bought dog treats!

 You can share these Oatmeal, Peanut Butter and Banana dog treats with your pups knowing you are giving them good wholesome treats!